MicrosoftDocs/cloud-adoption-framework/docs/modernize/index.md

 ## Phase 1.
 Business alignment

 Phase 1 of modernization where you identify your business goals and create a modernization roadmap that allows you to reach those goals.
-This process determines what you need to modernize and your modernization priorities.
 The roadmap lists the workloads you need to modernize and the modernization strategies you need to use.

-When you finish your modernization roadmap, you can move on to phase two and begin modernizing.
+When you finish creating your modernization roadmap, you can move on to phase two and begin modernizing.

 ## Phase 2.
 Modernization strategies